 Ethical culture is critically important to our organisation and our Code provides the framework to guide us.
 Our culture isn't defined by a simple mission statement.
 It's the sum of all the actions and all the choices we make everyday.
 It's how we treat each other and our clients, how we accept clients, how we give advice to clients and how we engage with our external stakeholders.
-Our vision for the PwC network is to be the most trusted and relevant professional services business in the world-one that attracts the best talent to help organisations build trust and deliver sustained outcomes.
+Our vision for the PwC network is to be the most trusted and relevant professional services business in the world.
 We can only build that trust when our people behave ethically and our Code is fundamental to all of this.

 Our Code is one of many tools that helps guide our behaviour.
 It cannot-and does not-cover every situation you might encounter, but rather seeks to embed our values into our day-to-day behaviours and ethical decision making.
 We all play an important role in upholding our Code.
 If we come across a situation that's inconsistent with our Code, we speak up.
 And we value the courage it takes to do so.
-When issues or concerns are raised. we're committed to conducting appropriate. timely and objective investigations.
+When issues or concerns are raised, we're committed to conducting appropriate, timely and objective investigations.
 And a critical part of our Speak up culture is our commitment to protecting our people against retaliation.
-We understand that if retaliation exists, the entire system of ethics and speaking up is at risk because no one will feel comfortable raising a concern.
-Therefore, it's important we build trust so that our people feel safe and free to speak up when needed.